-Island Employment offers a wide range of services to support professionals looking to re-enter the workforce.
-The organization is designed to assist individuals to find a job or explore career possibilities in a field of their interest.
-The organization links potential employees and employers to assist employers in finding qualified and dependable employees.
+Nova Scotia Works organizations (YMCA Cape Breton and NEDAC) offers a wide range of services to support professionals looking to re-enter the workforce.
+The organizations are designed to assist individuals to find a job or explore career possibilities in a field of their interest.
+The organizations link potential employees and employers to assist employers in finding qualified and dependable employees.

-Island Employment also facilitates clients to access government-sponsored programs intended to assist with skill development for employment, training, and support.
+Nova Scotia Works also facilitates clients to access government-sponsored programs intended to assist with skill development for employment, training, and support.